bishwa13/code_paper/notes/training/TITI/Councelor_training/ect_day2_s1.md

 1. NQF
 2. Accreditation and Quality Assurance

+- Q - What is  National Qualification Framework (NQF)?
-Q?
-National Qualification Framework (NQF): It is the system for standardization of qualifications, Pathways for Progression, and quality assurance.
+> National Qualification Framework (NQF): It is the system for standardization of qualifications, Pathways for Progression, and quality assurance.
 With the three principles: Credibility, Coherence, and Flexibility.

-Why is it important?
+- Q - Why is it important?
     - to create a single integrated framework
     - enhancement of quality
     - promotion of continuous
     - Quality assurance and recognitions

-Each country has its version of an NQF, tailored to its specific education and workforce needs.
+> Each country has its version of an NQF, tailored to its specific education and workforce needs.

-Accreditation and Quality Assurance (QA)
+### Accreditation and Quality Assurance (QA)

+- Q - What is Accreditation?
+A "seal of approval" is granted to educational institutions and programs.

 Quality Assurance ensures education systems meet standards through real-time data, regulations, and oversight, especially important for international students.

 Almost all aspects of foreign student life, including higher education institutions (HEIs) and immigration, are regulated.

-What is Accreditation?
-A "seal of approval" is granted to educational institutions and programs.

-Types of Accreditation:
+#### Types of Accreditation:

-Institutional (e.g., Harvard by NECHE)
+- Institutional (e.g., Harvard by NECHE)

-Programmatic (e.g., Business schools by AACSB)
+- Programmatic (e.g., Business schools by AACSB)

 Examples from Nepal:
 Tribhuvan University (TU) – UGC accredited